Yan Zhiqiang

-Yan Zhiqiang is a Chinese paralympic boccia player.
+Yan Zhiqiang (born 22 October 1987) is a Chinese paralympic boccia player.
 He participated at the 2012 Summer Paralympics in the boccia competition, being awarded the silver medal in the individual BC2 event.
 Zhiqiang also participated in the team BC1–2 event, being awarded the silver medal with his teammates Weibo Yuan, Zhang Qi and Kai Zhong.
 He participated at the 2016 Summer Paralympics in the boccia competition, being awarded the bronze medal in the individual BC2 event.
 Zhiqiang also participated at the 2008 Summer Paralympics in the boccia competition, winning no medal.